Breaking the Simplification Bottleneck in Amortized Neural Symbolic Regression: Method

-\textsc{Flash-ANSR} builds on an encoder-decoder Transformer architecture inspired by \citet{biggio2021neural}.
-We opt for the pre-RMSNorm Transformer decoder architecture \cite{vaswani2023attentionneed, Zhang2019RootMS, Xiong2020OnLN} with multi-head FlashAttention \cite{dao2023flashattention2fasterattentionbetter}.
+We opt for the pre-RMSNorm Transformer decoder architecture \cite{vaswani2023attentionneed, Zhang2019RootMS, Xiong2020OnLN} with multi-head FlashAttention \cite{dao2023flashattention2fasterattentionbetter}\camready{.
+Pre-norm stabilizes gradient flow at deeper decoders and is the de-facto choice for modern Transformer scaling}.
 To encode data sets of variable size, we use a variant of the Set Transformer \cite{lee2019settransformerframeworkattentionbased} to efficiently encode the input data and use $I = S = 128$ induction and seed points respectively.
-Inspired by \citet{Child2019GeneratingLS, Xiong2020OnLN}, and \citet{Zhang2019RootMS, Zhang2022SetNA}, we introduce the pre-norm paradigm to the Set Transformer architecture.
-We introduce a masked RMSSetNorm based on \citet{Zhang2019RootMS, Zhang2022SetNA} to replace the standard LayerNorm \cite{ba2016layernormalization} or SetNorm \cite{Zhang2022SetNA}, allowing us to standardize over the same number of axes as SetNorm while only requiring half the number of statistics and re-scaling parameters, and accounting for padding (see Appendix \ref{app:masked_rmsnorm} for derivation).
+Inspired by \citet{Child2019GeneratingLS, Xiong2020OnLN}, and \citet{Zhang2019RootMS, pmlr-v162-zhang22ac}, we introduce the Pre-Norm paradigm to the Set Transformer architecture.
+We introduce a masked RMSSetNorm based on \citet{Zhang2019RootMS, pmlr-v162-zhang22ac} to replace the standard LayerNorm \cite{ba2016layernormalization} or SetNorm \cite{pmlr-v162-zhang22ac}, allowing us to standardize over the same number of axes as SetNorm while only requiring half the number of statistics and re-scaling parameters, and accounting for padding (see Appendix \ref{app:masked_rmsnorm} for derivation). \camready{In the decoder we replace sinusoidal positional encodings with RoPE \cite{su2023roformerenhancedtransformerrotary}, which injects relative position directly into attention and eliminates the need to recover relative offsets from additive absolute encodings.}

 As in NeSymReS \cite{biggio2021neural}, we preprocess inputs to the Set Transformer by representing each scalar by a multi-hot encoding over a fixed bit representation following the IEEE-754 standard \cite{4610935}.
-We use 32 bits instead of just 16 bits to represent each scalar value, leading to an input tensor $\mathbf{Z}^{(0)} \in \mathbb{R}^{N \times M \times 32 \cdot (D + 1)}$ with batch size $N$.
+We use 32 bits instead of just 16 bits to represent each scalar value, leading to an input tensor $\mathbf{Z}^{(0)} \in \mathbb{R}^{N \times M \times 32 \cdot (D + 1)}$ with batch size $N$\camready{, broadening the representable range to match physical-domain data ($10^{-38}$ to $10^{38}$ vs $10^{-4}$ to $10^4$ at 16-bit)}.